Alejogb1/job-board/blog-data/nested-random-effects-mixed-model.md

 This Stan model defines the likelihood and priors of the parameters.
 You will need to load the simulated data in R and compile the model and then fit the model using Stan function of `rstan` package.

-For resources honestly Pinheiro and Bates' *Mixed Effects Models in S and S-PLUS* is a classic you’ll want to get your hands on.
+For resources honestly Pinheiro and Bates' _Mixed Effects Models in S and S-PLUS_ is a classic you’ll want to get your hands on.
 It goes deep into the theory and how to use it in R also.
-There is also the book *Data Analysis Using Regression and Multilevel/Hierarchical Models* by Andrew Gelman and Jennifer Hill and that also explains very well how to approach hierarchical modeling.
-If you are into bayesian you may want to consider *Bayesian Data Analysis* from Gelman et al. They all are great references if you want to really understand what you are doing instead of just plugging and chugging.
+There is also the book _Data Analysis Using Regression and Multilevel/Hierarchical Models_ by Andrew Gelman and Jennifer Hill and that also explains very well how to approach hierarchical modeling.
+If you are into bayesian you may want to consider _Bayesian Data Analysis_ from Gelman et al. They all are great references if you want to really understand what you are doing instead of just plugging and chugging.
 It will definitely up your statistical modeling game if you read at least one of them.

 And yeah that’s a pretty good overview of nested random effects mixed models.
 It's not magic just a nice way to model data when you have this nested structure.
 Oh and did you hear about the statistician who was terrible at poker?
 He always folded because he was afraid of getting random draws.
-Okay okay I'll see myself out.
+I'll see myself out.
 If you have more questions just ask I'm always happy to ramble more about this topic.